KyleWasTakenn/db-capstone-project/README.md

 - and table number.

 - [x] Check when completed.
 - [x] Added extra handling to optionally use auto-increment, which is already implemented in Bookings.BookingID.

+## **Task 11**

+Create a new procedure called UpdateBooking that they can use to update existing bookings in the booking table.

+The procedure should have two input parameters in the form of booking id and booking date.
+You must also include an UPDATE statement inside the procedure.

+- [x] Check when completed